TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

     *   Gabbard0
     *   Steyer1
     *   Castro0
-    *   Delaney1Biden +11
+    *   Bennet1Biden +11
-*   New Jersey Democratic Presidential PrimaryMonmouth
-    *   Biden26
-    *   Warren20
-    *   Sanders18
-    *   Booker9
-    *   Buttigieg6
-    *   Harris6
-    *   Gabbard2
-    *   Yang1
-    *   Klobuchar1
-    *   Blasio1Biden +6

 More Latest Polls In The News

+*   Candace Owens to Congress: White Supremacy Not A Major Problem Or Threat Facing Black America
 *   McCarthy on Whistleblower: "We Have Watched This Pattern Before Going After This President"
 *   Trump on ISIS Prisoners: Europeans Need To Take Them Back "Or We're Going To Let Them Go At Your Border"
-*   Tulsi Gabbard: Attack On Saudi Arabia A "Retaliation Against The Extreme Sanctions That Are On Iran"
+*   Rep. Gaetz Grills Al Sharpton: Have You Ever Called Jews "White Interlopers Or Diamond Merchants?"
 *   Giuliani Freaks Out On CNN Cuomo After Admitting Asking Ukraine To Probe Biden Moments After Denying
-*   Rep. Gaetz Grills Al Sharpton: Have You Ever Called Jews "White Interlopers Or Diamond Merchants?"

 *   Politics
 *   Policy